Shayan-Mazahir/Java-Learning/My-Notes/NOTES.md

 ## Arrays

-# With arrays; when uding a built-in function like `.length`, make sure that the function "counting" starts from 0 and not 1.
+### With arrays; when using a built-in function like `.length`, make sure that the function "counting" starts from 0 and not 1.
 If they do -1 from it.
 See example below:
 ```java
 int [] array = {1, 2, 3, 4, 5, 6};
 System.out.print(array.length)